 The nice thing is that I have lots of information on exactly HOW to accomplish my weight loss goals.
 I am a huge reader and one of my favorite kind of books are what I call “brainy books”.
 Examples of this are Freakonomics, The Tipping Point, Predictably Irrational, Mindless Eating, and Change Anything.
 Yes – I’ve read ALL of these and probably about 10 more.
-In fact, right now I'm reading a book called Drunk Tank Pink.
-All of these books deal with research studies, motivation, and ways our brains react to stimuli.
-I think I must have been a brain researcher in a previous lifetime!
+I always pick up so many really cool tips, so I like to include them in posts to help me remember them.

 Tip #1: Select a few vital behaviors and focus on them.

-Rather than making huge changes, and sweeping statements that you know you can’t follow-through on, such as "I am going to go to the gym four times a week" and "I am NEVER eating sugar, white flour, processed foods, fill in the blank, EVER again”.
+Rather than making huge changes, and sweeping statements that you know you can’t follow-through on.
+Things like “I am going to go to the gym four times a week”.
+Or “I am NEVER eating fill in the blank, EVER again”.
 Those just don’t work.

 Tip #2: Find a support system.

 I did do some poking around trying to find a good support system because I didn’t really want to “do” Weight Watchers again.
 I’ve been on it probably seven or eight times.
 While I have had some success with it – (I lost 25 pounds on WW just before my mother died, which I promptly gained back and more due to emotional eating).
 I just never really stuck with it after the first few weeks.
 But I just couldn’t find a better alternative.
 So yes, my support system is Weight Watchers.
 I knew that I needed some structure and accountability to keep me on track.
 However, there was one important difference this time and that brings me to tip #3.

 Pages: 1 2